Vignobles Francois Lurton

 The Mas Janeil estate straddles a geological fault and there are many different types of terrain...

 Alpes du sud, 0,Côtes du Rhône,Touraine,Vin de France

 Once is not customary, we have brought the winemaker closer to our professional customers, a selection ...

 Journalist by conviction... winegrower by passion!
 Laetitia has two jobs.
 What do they have in common?
 Curiosity, encounters, sharing...
-For her, making wine is a work of art, a profession of expression.
-She loves atypical vintages and campaigns for the protection of rare grape varieties.
-His profession of faith?
-As long as there is vine, there is hope!Lire plus Learn more
+For her, making wine is an author's work, a...Lire plus Learn more

 Journalist by conviction ... winemaker by passion !
 Laetitia has two jobs.
 What do they have in common ?
 Curiosity, meetings, sharing ...
 For her, making wine is an author's work, a profession of expression.
 She loves atypical vintages and campaigns for the preservation of rare grape varieties.
 Her profession of faith?
 As long as there are vines, there is hope!
 Louis, my grandfather, created the estate in 1954.
 He settled in Théüs, a small perched village in the Southern Alps, told by Giono in "le Hussard sur le toit".
 The terroir there is magnificent!
 My father, Marc, then followed in his footsteps and fought to save the local grape variety which was tending to disappear.
 Today, I'm taking up the torch again.
 I would like to take my turn in this family history, to continue to fight for biodiversity and the preservation of our environment.
 I am very attached to my region and I hope to make the wines of my terroir travel and be known all over the world!